r-ca/33na3-url-shortener/README.md

 - Never commit `.dev.vars` file to version control
 - Keep your Google OAuth credentials secure
-- The KV namespace ID and domain configuration are safe to be public
+- The configuration uses environment variables for all environment-specific values